Indigestion: Functional dyspepsia

-Epigastric Pain Syndrome (EPS)
+Epigastric pain syndrome (EPS)

 Defined by stomach pain and/or burning that interferes with daily life, without any evidence of organic disease.

-Post-Prandial Distress Syndrome (PDS)
+Post-prandial distress syndrome (PDS)

 Defined by post-prandial fullness or early satiation that interferes with daily life, without any evidence of organic disease.

 Food, herb, or drug intolerance

 Acute, self-limited dyspepsia may be caused by overeating, eating too quickly, eating high-fat foods, eating during stressful situations, or drinking too much alcohol or coffee.
 Many medications cause dyspepsia, including aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics (metronidazole, macrolides), bronchodilators (theophylline), diabetes drugs (acarbose, metformin, Alpha-glucosidase inhibitor, amylin analogs, GLP-1 receptor antagonists), antihypertensive medications (angiotensin converting enzyme [ACE] inhibitors, Angiotensin II receptor antagonist), cholesterol-lowering agents (niacin, fibrates), neuropsychiatric medications (cholinesterase inhibitors [donepezil, rivastigmine]), SSRIs (fluoxetine, sertraline), serotonin-norepinephrine-reuptake inhibitors (venlafaxine, duloxetine), Parkinson drugs (Dopamine agonist, monoamine oxidase [MAO]-B inhibitors), weight-loss medications (orlistat), corticosteroids, estrogens, digoxin, iron, and opioids.
-Common herbs have also been show to cause indigestion, like white willow berry, garlic, ginkgo, chaste tree berry, saw palmetto, and feverfew.
+Common herbs have also been shown to cause indigestion, like white willow berry, garlic, ginkgo, chaste tree berry, saw palmetto, and feverfew.
 Studies have shown that wheat and dietary fats can contribute to indigestion and suggest foods high in short-chain carbohydrates (FODMAP) may be associated with dyspepsia.
 This suggests reducing or consuming a gluten-free, low-fat, and/or FODMAP diet may improve symptoms.
 Additionally, some people may experience dyspepsia when eating certain spices or spicy food as well as foods like peppers, chocolate, citrus, and fish.

-Systemic Diseases
+Systemic diseases

 There are a number of systemic diseases that may involve dyspepsia, including coronary disease, congestive heart failure, diabetes mellitus, hyperparathyroidism, thyroid disease, and chronic kidney disease.

-Post-infectious Causes of Dyspepsia
+Post-infectious causes of dyspepsia

 Gastroenteritis increases the risk of developing chronic dyspepsia.
 Post-infectious dyspepsia is the term given when dyspepsia occurs after an acute gastroenteritis infection.
 It is believed that the underlying causes of post-infectious IBS and post-infectious dyspepsia may be similar and represent different aspects of the same pathophysiology.

 Pathophysiology

 The pathophysiology for indigestion is not well understood; however, there are many theories.
-For example, there are studies that suggest a gut-brain interaction, as patients who received an antibiotic saw a reduction in their indigestion symptoms.
+There are studies that suggest a gut–brain interaction, as patients who received an antibiotic saw a reduction in their indigestion symptoms.
 Other theories propose issues with gut motility, a hypersensitivity of gut viscera, and imbalance of the microbiome.
 A genetic predisposition is plausible, but there is limited evidence to support this theory.